MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 This module performs the opposite operation, i.e. converts a wide bus interface into a stream of bytes.
 However, this time the input stream is a pushing interface, but the output stream is a pulling interface.
-The reason for this assymmetry is because this module must provide data to the eth\_tx module, which requires a pulling interface.
+The reason for this asymmetry is because this module must provide data to the eth\_tx module, which requires a pulling interface.

 This module is somewhat more complicated that byte2wide, because this module receives a wide data bus and only outputs one byte at a time, and therefore the input stream needs to be buffered in a FIFO.

-So the module instantiates a fifo in lines 64-80, more on that later.
+So the module instantiates a fifo in lines 69-85, more on that later.
 This FIFO stores all the input signals and the following state machine controls reading out from this FIFO.